-- Landyachtz Dinghy : a quality 28.5″ innercity cruiser and commuter.
-Everyone agree this compact cruiser is a good choice for city transportation and campus cruising : small size, lightweight, very agile, fast and easy to stow.
-I researched it for myself, click here to find out what I learned about it.
+- Landyachtz Dinghy: a quality 28.5″ innercity cruiser and commuter.
+Most riders agree this compact cruiser is a good choice for city transportation and campus cruising: small, lightweight, very agile, fast and easy to stow.
+I researched it for myself, click here for a detailed review of the Dinghy.

-- Loaded Icarus : a technically advanced commuting and carving board with outstanding pumping and turning capbilities.
-It can accomodate huge wheels, yet it has a relatively portable 38″ size and is surprinsigly light weight due to its construction.
+- Loaded Icarus: a technically advanced commuting and carving board with outstanding pumping and turning capabilities.
+It can accommodate huge wheels, yet it has a relatively portable 38″ size and is surprisingly lightweight due to its construction.
 To me, it is intriguing enough to grant a full review.

-- Loaded Dervish Sama : a bigger board (42″) than the Icarus, very comfortable for distance commuting and cruising, including for older / bigger / heavier riders.
-Its deck is somewhat flexy yet it’s very pushable.
-One caveat for everyday transportation is, it’s a little big to carry around.
+- Loaded Dervish Sama: a bigger board (42″) than the Icarus, very comfortable for distance commuting and cruising, including for older / bigger / heavier riders.
+Its deck is somewhat flexy yet very pushable.
+One caveat for everyday transportation is it’s a little big to carry around.
 Very durable, high-end, but also higher priced.

 Commuting on your longboard can be a fantastic experience that allows you to stay/get fit while having a great time in an environment-friendly and even social-rich way.
 With practice, a good commuter longboard will get you to your destination fast, and will be much easer to carry and store at work or school than a bicycle.